huynguy-db/arcion-docs/content/docs/references/cdc-format/arcion-internal-cdc-format.md

 INSERT INTO tpch_scale_0_01.nation values(100,"Testing name",2,"Testing comment");
 ```

-The JSON file structure for the preceeding operation is as follows:
+The JSON file structure for the preceding operation is as follows:

 ```JSON
 {